DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 If the players mention an interest in Argynvost’s spirit, Vladimir asks them coldly if “the fool in the chapel" set them to this mission.
 If the players deny Sir Godfrey’s involvement and succeed on a DC 14 Charisma (Deception) check, Vladimir regards them coolly, then states tiredly that the “old dragon" has earned his rest and old spirits should be left well-enough alone.
 He then instructs the players to depart once they have satisfied their curiosities and descends the staircase to return to <span class="citation">Q36.
 Dragon’s Audience Hall (p.
 138)</span>.

-If the players share a convincing story that doesn’t involve Sir Godfrey or Argynvost and succeed on a DC 14 Charisma (Deception) check, Vladimir instructs the players to depart once they have satisfied their curiosities and descends the staircase to return to <span class="citation">Q36.
+If the players share a convincing story that doesn’t involve Sir Godfrey or Argynvost and succeed on a DC 14 Charisma (Deception) check, Vladimir instructs the players to depart once they have satisfied their curiosities.
+He then descends the staircase to return to <span class="citation">Q36.
 Dragon’s Audience Hall (p.
 138)</span>.
 ### Vladimir’s Anger
 If the players inform Vladimir that they came to Argynvostholt at Sir Godfrey’s invitation or have otherwise spoken with Sir Godfrey, he asks quietly whether they “seek to join that traitor in his accursed crusade against the lord of Castle Ravenloft."
 The players can convince Vladimir that they are no enemies of Strahd with a successful DC 14 Charisma (Deception) check.
 On a failure, or if the players confess to seeking Strahd’s destruction, read:

 <div class="description">
 <p>The knight’s face curls into a terrible snarl, and the greatsword’s sharpened edge grinds against the broken stone floor.
 The temperature in the room seems to plummet, even as his red eyes burn with a haunting intensity.</p>
 <p>"Perhaps you have encountered the vampire Strahd von Zarovich," he rasps.
 “Now, you look upon his jailer.
-If you seek to end his torment, then I shall strike you down—unless you swear upon this cursed blade to cast aside this foolish mission."</p>
+If you seek to end his torment, then I shall strike you down—unless you swear an oath to me, upon this cursed blade, to cast aside this foolish mission."</p>
 </div>

 Once he believes the players seek Strahd’s destruction, Vladimir won’t allow them to leave peacefully unless each of them swears an oath upon his sword to raise no hand against Strahd von Zarovich.
 A character who does so is subject to the effects of Vladimir’s ***oathbind*** feature (see below).